-Remove the top cover set screws provided on both sides and pull the top covers A and B in this order straight upward to remove them.
+Remove the set screws for top cover provided on both sides and pull up the top cover straight upward.

 (3) Loosen the screws to clear the fixture, so that the laser oscillator is put in a remote place from the oscillator base.